Venue List

 EH8 9DD

 257The Pear Tree offers a huge selection of free shows throughout the day: comedy on its indoor stage all day and music on the outdoor stage – a huge courtyard with outdoor bars and barbecue to enjoy your Fringe days and nights in.
-The venue is also linked to the Counting House and West Nic Records venues. which boast six more theatres between them.9220
+The venue is also linked to the Counting House and West Nic Records venues, which boast six more theatres between them.11235

 Laughing Horse @ The Raging Bull0131 226 0000161 Lothian Rd